 Knowing the whims of the Internet gods, I forwarded the link to the video to my stalwart development assistant Wendy Cohen and she was kind enough to produce a transcript, so we would at least have Arndt’s words down in print in case the video got yanked.

 While I encourage you to watch the video – which is great – I want to dig deeper into the content of what Arndt says.
-So I will divide his observations into two parts.
-The first part I posted here yesterday.
-Here is a transcript of the second half of the video:
+So I will divide his observations into two parts, the first part today, second tomorrow, then follow with some reflections and open it up for discussion.
+Here is a transcript of the first half of the video:

 So, you start with your main character, you have what they’re defined by, you have a hidden flaw, you establish storm clouds on the horizon, and then BA-BOOM!
 Something comes in and totally blows apart your hero’s life and turns it upside down.
 So in the case of “Toy Story,” Buzz arrives and Woody gets displaced.
 And in “Finding Nemo,” the barracuda shows up and Marlin’s family gets killed except this one last little egg.
 In “The Incredibles” Mr. Incredible saves this guy, but then he gets sued and superheroes get banned.
 And in each of these cases, if you go back and look at what their grand passion was: Woody being Andy’s favorite toy, Marlin and his family, Mr. Incredible being a superhero, that’s the thing that gets taken away from them.
 It totally changes your character’s sense of what his or her future’s gonna be.
 But that bolt from the blue isn’t enough on its own.
 It’s not enough just to ruin your character’s life and take away their grand passion and change their whole sense of what the future’s gonna be.
 You gotta add insult to injury.
 You gotta add something that’s gonna make the world seem a little bit unfair.
 So not only does Woody get replaced, but he gets replaced by this total doofus, this imbecile who doesn’t even know that he’s a toy and they get in this whole argument about whether Buzz can fly or not.
 And Buzz jumps and bounces and flies around the room, and all the other toys go “Oh my God, he really can fly.”
 And the key thing here is that everyone is impressed for the wrong reason.
 In the case of “Finding Nemo,” you don’t need to really add insult to injury.
 We already understand that the world Marlin lives in is unfair.
 But on the other hand, with “The Incredibles,” the reason superheroes get banned is because Mr. Incredible was trying to do the right thing.